naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/boson/second-exam.md

 OSPF **non-broadcast** is enabled by default on Frame Relay and X.25 networks.
 DR and BDR elections are performed.
 Non broadcast networks do not allow multicasts, therefore manual configuration of neighbor routers with the ```neighbor``` command is required so OSPF sends unicast updates.
 Hello timer is 30 seconds and dead timer 120.
 Also known as NBMA network - non-broadcast multiple access

+OSPF **Point-to-Point** network type is enabled by default on HDLC and Point-to-Point Protocol interfaces.
+On Point-to-Point networks, DR and BDR elections are not performed.
+Multicast updates are sent, so manual configuration of neighbor routers with the neighbor command is not required.
+Default Hello is 10 and Dead is 40 seconds